-- been in close contact with someone with COVID-19? - taken part in activities that puts them at higher risk for COVID-19 because they cannot physically distance as needed, such as participating in contact sports, attending a gathering with other children or family? - been asked or referred to get COVID-19 testing? - CDC has a Coronavirus Self Checker\ available in its website, which may help you make decisions about seeking medical care for possible COVID-19.
+- been in close contact with someone with COVID-19 or one of its variants? - taken part in activities that puts them at higher risk for COVID-19 or its variants because they cannot physically distance as needed, such as participating in contact sports, attending a gathering with other children or family? - been asked or referred to get COVID-19 testing? - CDC has a Coronavirus Self Checker available in its website, which may help you make decisions about seeking medical care for possible COVID-19.